Digital inheritance: Digital estate and digital assets

-The term digital estate refers to the inheritable digital assets included in a person’s estate.
-This must include the digital media itself as well as the rights to have control over that media.
-A person’s digital assets may be digital media that a person owns outright or has the rights to use according to a terms of service agreement.
+The term digital estate refers to the inheritable digital assets included in a person's estate.
+This includes the digital media itself as well as the rights to have control over that media.
+A person's digital assets may be digital media that a person owns outright or has the rights to use according to a terms of service agreement.
 Assets may be stored either online or offline and include online accounts, any form of writing, images and other created static or dynamic content, or any digital content that has economic value.
 They may include sensitive information, such as banking and medical records, or shared information, such as social media contacts or forums.
 In contrast with physical assets, digital assets, particularly those stored online, are always vulnerable to change or deletion.

 Two principal issues arise over a person's digital estate.
 First, the inheritability of the digital content must be determined.
 Only digital content for which the deceased holds the copyright may be passed down to an inheritor.
 There is a distinction in law between full ownership and right-to-use licenses such as in software, digital music, film and books and there is legal precedent for denying resale or bequest of these.
 Second, the heir or administrator of an estate must be able to access the content.
-This sometimes means navigating any online contracts or service providers’ terms of service agreements regarding their policies on user privacy and user death.
+This sometimes means navigating any online contracts or service providers' terms of service agreements regarding their policies on user privacy and user death.